Blog Banner

 Michael Kiddle

-Michael Kiddle, GIFireE, is a nationally recognised leader in electrical and fire safety, dedicated to protecting lives both professionally and voluntarily.
-As Managing Director of Hawkesworth, he directs one of the UK’s leading compliance companies, safeguarding thousands of businesses each year.
-Through his voluntary Safe Home Initiative, Michael has identified and removed thousands of dangerous household appliances from the homes of vulnerable people—replacing each with a safe alternative free of charge.
-His work combines technical excellence with compassion, delivering safety, dignity, and peace of mind where it is needed most.
+Managing Director of Hawkesworth and a nationally recognised leader in electrical and fire safety, Michael (GIFireE) directs one of the UK's leading compliance companies, safeguarding thousands of businesses each year.
+Through his voluntary Safe Home Initiative, he has identified and removed thousands of dangerous household appliances from vulnerable people's homes, replacing each one with a safe alternative free of charge.

 There are few sounds more worrying than a commercial fire alarm beeping.
 That insistent, high-pitched chirp or beep, often repeating every 30 seconds, is designed to get your attention.